wagiminator/CH32V003-GameConsole/README.md

 +-------+      +-------+
 ```

-If the blue LED on the WCH-LinkE stays on after plugging it into the USB port, then the device is in ARM mode and needs to be switched to RISC-V mode first.
-This can be done by selecting "WCH-LinkRV" using the software provided by WCH (MounRiver Studio or WCH-LinkUtility).
-Alternatively, the ModeS button on the device can be held down while plugging it into the USB port.
+If the blue LED on the WCH-LinkE remains illuminated once it is connected to the USB port, it means that the device is currently in ARM mode and must be switched to RISC-V mode initially.
+There are a few ways to accomplish this:
+- You can utilize the Python tool called rvmode.py, which is provided with the games in the software folder.
+- Alternatively, you can select "WCH-LinkRV" in the software provided by WCH, such as MounRiver Studio or WCH-LinkUtility.
+- Another option is to hold down the ModeS button on the device while plugging it into the USB port.

 More information can be found in the [WCH-Link User Manual](http://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html).

 ## Compiling and Uploading (Linux)
 To use the WCH-LinkE on Linux, you need to grant access permissions beforehand by executing the following commands: